Susan Leigh MA LRSM LLCM ALCM(TD) DipABRSM FISM

-As well as an enhanced DBS check, I have a certificate in Child Protection in Education (Music) Level 2.
+I have an enhanced DBS check and a certificate in Child Protection in Education (Music) Level 2.
 I am also a full member of the Incorporated Society of Musicians; a professional association promoting the art of music and the interests of the music profession.

 I have always had a keen interest in making music theory fun for my own students and created my first website www.learnatune.co.uk many years ago.
 It started with a few games but as visitor numbers increased and the site grew in popularity, it eventually featured hundreds of games, quizzes and resources.

 In 2013 I teamed up with a popular educational games-based learning company to create music packs of resources for students or teachers.
 These included theory packs of questions for ABRSM grades one to five which could be played in a game of the user’s choice.
 It was great to see students inspired and motivated to learn music theory.

 This experience sparked my interest in creating a website that included entirely my own games and I set about trying to work out how this could be achieved by someone with none to very little programming experience.
 In 2015 I found a web host and spent two years creating the hundreds of games and resources now available on this site.
 I launched the site in October 2017 and at last count there were at least 300 games and quizzes!

 It has been a long journey but I have enjoyed every minute and I hope that the music teachers and students using the site find it helpful and enjoyable.